auth0/docs/articles/extensions/github-deploy.md

 - `rules`
 - `pages`

 The __Deploy__ button on the **Deployments** tab of the extension allows you to manually deploy the rules and database connection scripts you already have in your GitHub repository.
-This is useful if you already have a repository filled with scripts that you want to deploy once you have setup the extension, or if you have accidentally deleted some scripts in Auth0 and need to redeploy the latest version of your repository.
+This is useful if you already have a repository filled with scripts that you want to deploy once you have set up the extension, or if you have accidentally deleted some scripts in Auth0 and need to redeploy the latest version of your repository.

 ::: panel-warning Deleting Rules and Scripts from GitHub To maintain a consistent state, the extension will always do a full redeployment of the contents of these folders.
 Any rules or database connection scripts that exist in Auth0 but not in your GitHub repository will be __deleted__.